Galves–Löcherbach model: Forgetful variants

-Writer::Mokone William kgotso

 History

 The GL model was defined in 2013 by mathematicians Antonio Galves and Eva Löcherbach.
 Its inspirations included Frank Spitzer's interacting particle system and Jorma Rissanen's notion of stochastic chain with memory of variable length.
 Another work that influenced this model was Bruno Cessac's study on the leaky integrate-and-fire model, who himself was influenced by Hédi Soula.
 Galves and Löcherbach referred to the process that Cessac described as "a version in a finite dimension" of their own probabilistic model.

 Prior integrate-and-fire models with stochastic characteristics relied on including a noise to simulate stochasticity.
 The Galves–Löcherbach model distinguishes itself because it is inherently stochastic, incorporating probabilistic measures directly in the calculation of spikes.
 It is also a model that may be applied relatively easily, from a computational standpoint, with a good ratio between cost and efficiency.
 It remains a non-Markovian model, since the probability of a given neuronal spike depends on the accumulated activity of the system since the last spike.

 Contributions to the model were made, considering the hydrodynamic limit of the interacting neuronal system, the long-range behavior and aspects pertaining to the process in the sense of predicting and classifying behaviors according to a fonction of parameters, and the generalization of the model to the continuous time.

 The Galves–Löcherbach model was a cornerstone to the NeuroMat project.